radiantlogic-v8/documentation-new/documentation/hardening-guide/04-recommendations-for-securing-data-in-transit-ssl-tls-settings.md

 If SSL has been enabled for RadiantOne and you want to forbid access on the non-SSL port, follow the steps below.

-><span style="color:red">**IMPORTANT NOTE - If you have not enabled SSL for RadiantOne and set a value of 0 for the standard port, the RadiantOne service does not start at all.
+>[!warning] If you have not enabled SSL for RadiantOne and set a value of 0 for the standard port, the RadiantOne service does not start at all.
-Therefore, be sure to enable the SSL port before setting the standard port to 0.**
+Therefore, be sure to enable the SSL port before setting the standard port to 0.

 1. Stop the RadiantOne service (from the Dashboard tab in the Main Control Panel or as a service if it is installed as a service).
 If running in a cluster, shutdown the RadiantOne  service on all nodes starting with the follower/follower-only nodes and stopping the leader node last.
 View the leader/follower status of each node from the Main Control Panel dashboard tab.
 Take note of the current leader node (noted with the yellow-colored triangle).
 2. Go to the Settings tab > Server Front End > Administration section.